MathsJam/mathsjam-site/gathering/archive/2017/index.md

 #### Matt Peperell: Logical deducation games

-Logical deduction games are those like [Penultima](https://boardgamegeek.com/boardgame/118656/penultima) where players have to deduce to rules by being told when they've broken them.
+Logical deduction games are those like [Penultima](https://boardgamegeek.com/boardgame/118656/penultima), where players have to deduce the rules by being told when they've broken them.

 [Matt](http://twitter.com/mattpep) showed us a few of them, including Zendo, Mao and [Eleusis](https://en.wikipedia.org/wiki/Eleusis_%28card_game%29) which you can play with an incomplete deck of cards.